Anushkakulkarni1/Anushkakulkarni1/README.md

   <img align="right" width="240" alt="Anushka Kulkarni ASCII portrait" src="assets/dark.svg" />
 </picture>

 Hi!
-I'm a passionate **Computer Science student** in my 3rd year, minoring in **Generative AI**.<break>
+I'm a passionate **Computer Science student** in my 3rd year, minoring in **Generative AI**.
-I'm driven by high standards and a strong work ethic, always aiming to deliver more than expected <break>
-and push the boundaries of what I build.
+I'm driven by high standards and a strong work ethic, always aiming to deliver more than expected and push the boundaries of what I build.

 - 🔭 Currently deepening my skills in **Generative AI & applied ML**
 - 🌱 Always learning — new frameworks, new systems, new ideas